Our Story

 On March 13, 2005, the congregation voted to extend the position of Youth Director to Gary Maxwell, a recent transfer into our congregation.
 He had previously served as youth leader at St. John’s Lutheran Church in Royal, IL.
 During his first year, in addition to teaching confirmation and high school Sunday School, he organized activities for youth in 3rd-5th grades, 6th-8th grades, and high school.
 He also took several youth on a mission trip to Benton Harbor, MI.

 September 2005 saw the creation of the St. Paul’s Community Preschool.
-Initial enrollment included 19 three- and four-year olds.
-The students meet 3 days a week under the direction of Jill Duden, with Cindy Lustfeldt assisting with the teaching duties.
+The students meet 3 days a week.
 In addition to learning letters and numbers, they are also learning Bible stories.
+As of 2024 we have an enrollment of 16 students with 3 teachers.

 At the end of 2005, our congregation numbered 654 baptized and 501 confirmed souls.
 The average Sunday attendance grew from 211 in 2003 to 252 in 2005.